graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-the following is invalid since `command:` is not defined on
+The following is invalid since `command` is not defined on
 `Dog.doesKnowCommand`.

 ```graphql counter-example